bretweinraub/bright-api-doc/README.md

 <a name="sec-3-3"></a>
 ### 3.3.
 Specifying a results format

-The Bright API lets you specify the format of your results, but appending a suffix to the require URL prior to the query string.
+The Bright API lets you specify the format of your results by appending a suffix to the URL prior to the query string.

 <a name="quick-start-specifying-a-results-format-overview"></a>